CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 We implemented three versions of `scan`:

 - CPU scan: this implementation does not use the GPU.
 Instead it simply iterated through the input array on the CPU accumulating sums and writing them to the output array on the way.

+- Naive scan: this implementation adds the elements of the input array in by iterating over the array and adding elements next to each other at different strides.
+In other words, on the first iteration, the algorithm adds all elements that are directly adjacent.
+On the second iteration, the algorithm adds elements that are separated by a stride of two.
+On the third, elements are added at a stride of four.
+Strides continue to double until only one addition is performed.
+The following picture depicts this process: